 - Option languages: First language

+- Option social studies: History

 - Option sciences: Mathematics

-- Option social studies: History

-- Option sciences: mathematics

 - Option classics: not offered at St George's

 The Languages option does not have to include Italian as one of the three languages.
 However, pupils can be asked to sit an exam in Italian to assess their level of Italian if it is not included.
 Furthermore IB Diplomas must be legalised at the Italian Consulate in Geneva, after which pupils can register directly at the university if the equipollenza combination of subjects is respected.
 Please contact the IB Legalization Service at legalization@ibo.org for more detailed information.
 In our experience, pupils who opt to include Business Management as their humanity subject have been able to have their diploma legalised.
-Please speak with the IB coordinator for further information.
+Please speak with the IB Coordinator for further information, and where in doubt, check with the admissions office at the university that you are considering applying to.